 Article I, Section 6: Mr. Booe confirmed that the Registered Office and Registered Agent of NAESB was changed from The Prentice Hall Corporation to the Corporation Service Company.
 The committee members supported the change.

 Article II, Section 1: Mr. Booe stated that the scope statement contained in the section references Electronic Data Interchange (EDI).
 He asked whether the committee should consider changing the reference to include the current standards that reach beyond the EDI format.
 Mr. Desselle stated that the modification would broaden the language to be consistent with the current standards.
 Ms. Van Pelt stated that “EDI” is a general term that includes all types of electronic data interchange.
 Mr. Kelly stated that the term “EDI” is easily misinterpreted as a specific technology.
 Ms. Crockett stated that the regardless of what term is used to replace “EDI”, it should be technology neutral to prevent further revisions to the Certificate.
 Ms. Van Pelt volunteered to provide suggested language regarding EDI for the section.
-Mr. Connor suggested that the word “developed” be added to the first sentence.
-The participants agreed with the deletion.
+Mr. Connor suggested that the word “develop” be added to the first sentence.

 Article II, Section 2: Mr. Booe stated that the reference to the Internal Revenue Code of 1986 was modified to begin with “United States” in order to mirror the references to the same in Title 8 of the Delaware Code.
 The committee members agreed with the addition.